-To connect a device that should be powered off during a boiler lockout condition, follow the same instructions as above and use the ALARM NC terminal rather than the ALARM NO terminal.
+To connect a device that should be powered off during a boiler lockout condition, follow the same instructions as above except use the ALARM NC terminal rather than the ALARM NC terminal.

-NOTE: In a cascade system, the alarm output of the boiler addressed as #1 will also be active if the master boiler has a lockout condition.
-The alarm output of boilers addressed #2-7 will only sound if a lockout condition occurs on that specific boiler.
+Note that in a cascade system the alarm output of the boiler addressed as #1 will also be active if the master boiler has a lockout condition.
+The alarm output of boilers addressed as 2-7 will only activate an alarm if a lockout condition occurs on that specific boiler.